OVERVIEW

 DETECT

 Close to 20 million new cancer cases and 10 million deaths have occurred annually in recent years.
-Solid tumors represent ~90% of adult cancers and millions of histopathology slides are analyzed annually revealing information crucial for cancer diagnosis and staging.
-In up to 40% of patients, complex genomic alterations are identified which can serve as biomarkers to predict response to a specific therapy and/or prognosis.
+Solid tumors represent approximately 90% of adult cancers, and millions of histopathology slides are analyzed each year, providing crucial information for cancer diagnosis and staging.
+In up to 40% of patients, complex genomic alterations are identified, which can serve as biomarkers to predict response to specific therapies and/or prognosis.

-Histopathological examination and genetic testing can determine the tumor profile and suggest appropriate management or treatment plans, when available.
-We offer both histopathology and molecular genetic analyses for solid tumors.
+Histopathological examination and genetic testing can determine the tumor profile and guide management and treatment plans.

 ACT

-Characterizing the cellular and molecular changes in a solid tumor is critical for treatment strategy.
-Customized treatment depends on the type, severity (stage) and the specific genetic alterations in the tumor tissue.
-Genotype-directed therapy or genotype-matched clinical trials can improve patient care and survival.
+Characterizing the cellular and molecular changes in a solid tumor is critical for determining the treatment strategy, as customized treatment depends on the type, severity (stage), and specific genetic alterations in the tumor tissue.
+Genotype-directed therapy or genotype-matched clinical trials can significantly improve patient care and survival.

 IMPORTANCE OF GETTING TESTED